edmund-code/muse-eeg/Project1.md

 # Introduction
-In this tutorial you will learn how you can use a Muuse EEG-device to control a very simplistic Pong game by blinking your eyes.
-The first part shows how to use the blink-function
+In this tutorial you will learn how you can use a Muse EEG-device to control a very simplistic Pong game by blinking your eyes.
+The first part shows how to use Muse's built-in blink detection functionality and the second part shows how you can use Machine Learning (ML) using Edge Impulse (EI) to be able to expand the game.
+Once you understand the benefits and limitations of using EEG-data, you can step up and try to control external devices like robots by using eye-blinks or perhaps even by thinking!
-, to more advanced controlling of software or external devices with the help of a consumer-based EEG-device.

 ## Tutorial 1 - play Pong by blinking
 In this first tutorial you will learn how to control a Pong game just by blinking your eyes.
 As an exception this tutorial will not use machine learning as it is intended to be a gentle introduction to the concept of human and machine communication.
 Later tutorials will step up and include machine learning as well.